 The advent of Google Maps has made this process even more convenient.
 At the end of each day, spend two minutes plotting the distance between your business mileage destinations, jotting them in your log book.

-“How much or how little effort you want to put into your log book will usually mean the difference between keeping the tax man happy or facing the prospect of an audit,” said Gabrielle Loren, Founding Partner of Loren Nancke & Company.
+“How much or how little effort you want to put into your log book will usually mean the difference between keeping the tax man happy or facing the prospect of an audit,” said Gabrielle Loren, Founding Partner of Loren Nancke Chartered Professional Accountants.